rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 and routes left (no) or right (yes).
 Each leaf is a known state.

-The discriminator suffixes at different nodes are **independent strings** with no linguistic relationship to each other.
+The discriminator suffixes at different nodes are **independent strings** with no relationship to each other — they play the same role as the suffix columns in L*, but each counterexample adds exactly one, rather than all
+$$ k $$ suffixes of the counterexample at once.

 The tree structure is not a trie; a parent's suffix is not a prefix of its children's suffixes, and there is no requirement that sibling suffixes share anything in common.
 The tree is purely a *decision structure*: each node's suffix is the question that splits the states reachable at that point, chosen only because it distinguishes some pair of states that would otherwise be merged.
 Two nodes at different depths may share a suffix, or their suffixes may be completely unrelated; what matters is only the binary answer at each step.

 Both children of an inner node can themselves be inner nodes, and the tree can be arbitrarily deep.
-A leaf appears only when we have fully classified a state: we know exactly which discriminator suffix distinguishes it from every other known state.
+A leaf represents a known state; it has no discriminator.
 Early in learning the tree is shallow; each counterexample adds exactly one new inner node, splitting one existing leaf into two children.

 A node starts life as a leaf holding a state name.
-When a counterexample proves that two strings were wrongly merged, the leaf is *split in place* into an inner node: it forgets its state name and gains a discriminator and two children.
+When the equivalence oracle returns a counterexample, `decompose` sifts the transformed prefix through the DT to locate the leaf whose state must be refined.
+That leaf is then *split in place*: it becomes an inner node, forgets its state name, and gains a discriminator and two child leaves, one for each of the two now-distinct states.
+Which child gets which state is determined by querying the oracle on `reach(old_state) + discriminator`.
 We mutate in place because other nodes in the tree already hold references to this object; replacing it with a new object would leave those references stale.
-The `split` method (called `split` in the TTT paper) encapsulates this mutation.
+The `split` method (called `split_leaf` in TTT literature) encapsulates this mutation.

 <!--
 ############